Tech-at-DU/React-Redux-passwords-Tutorial/P06-Actions-and-Reducers/readme.md

 Notice here you are handling the button click by calling the `addPassword()` function and passing the `password` as an argument.
 The value returned from this is passed to the `dispatch()` function as an argument. **Study the code snippet until you recognize what this paragraph is describing before moving on!**

-Testing your code at this stage should create add new passwords to the list, as if by magic!
+Testing your code at this stage should create and add new passwords to the list, as if by magic!
 Notice there is no direct connection between the `Password` component and the `PasswordsList` components!

-Your data is being passes to Redux where the reducer you wrote, as part of the `PasswordsSlice`.
+Your data is being passed to Redux where the reducer you wrote, as part of the `PasswordsSlice`.

 When the store updates you're components are notified and they update.
 When updating the `PasswordsList` component gets the list of passwords from the store with `useSelector()`, which returns `state`.